genta-bahana-nagari/useless-facts-club/README.md

 > Dockerfile and docker-compose.yml is provided for example

 ### Docker Tips
-After you run the compose (specially detached mode), you should run these commands:
+After you run the compose (specially detached mode) and the database is not attached, I get you some tips:
 ```bash
 sudo docker exec -it web_container_name sh
 ```